vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_password_and_button.html.md

 # Add Password & Login button

 In the previous lesson, we added Username label & input field.
-To add password, we will simply replicate the parent LinearLayout for the Username label & input field.
+To add password, we will simply replicate the parent LinearLayout for the Password label & input field.

 `res/layout/activity_main.xml`